ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 ### Create an app

-In order to host an app that we just built click the Create button on the Custom app card.
+In order to host an app that we just built click the Create button on the **Gradio App** card.
 Then enter the following information in the form:

 * **Name:** Name of the app that will be displayed on the Public apps page.
 * **Description:** Provide a brief description of the app, will also be displayed on the Public apps page.
 * **Subdomain:** This is the subdomain that the deployed app will be available at (e.g., a subdomain of r46b61563 would mean that the app would be available at r46b61563.serve.scilifelab.se).
 If no subdomain name is entered, a random name will be generated by default.
 By clicking on New you can specify the custom subdomain name of your choice (provided that it is not already taken).
 This subdomain will then appear in the Subdomain options and the subdomain will appear in the format 'name-you-chose.serve.scilifelab.se'.
 * **Permissions:** The permissions for the app.
-There are 3 levels of permissions you can choose from:
+There are four levels of permissions you can choose from:
   - **Private:** The app can only be accessed by the user that created the app (sign in required).
 Please note that we only allow the permissions to be set to Private temporarily, while you are developing the app.
 Eventually each app should be published publicly.
   - **Project:** All members of the project where the app is located will be able to access the app (sign in required).
 Please note that we only allow the permissions to be set to Project temporarily, while you are developing the app.
 Eventually each app should be published publicly.
+  - **Link:** Anyone with the URL can access the app but this URL will not be publicly listed anywhere by us (this option is best in case you want to share the app with certain people but not with everyone yet).
   - **Public:** Anyone with the URL can access the app and the app will be displayed under Public apps page.
 * **App Port:** The port that the your app runs on (in case of our template it will be `7860`).
 * **DockerHub Image:** Name of the image on DockerHub or full URL to the image on a different repository.